 |

-contacted you over the last year with different questions and
+friends and I have contacted you over the last year with different

-you have always answered with enthusiasm.
-Your
+questions and you have always answered with enthusiasm.

-articles are always the same, informative and encouraging.
-Your
+Your articles are always the same, informative and encouraging.

-article on compression is enlarged and glued to my wall.
-Your
+Your article on compression is enlarged and glued to my wall.

-article on EQ in the last issue was great also!
+Your article on EQ in the last issue was great also!
 Regards,

-AM - Albany, Western
+- Albany, Western Australia |

 |